 - The large user tariff applies to sites using 50,000 cubic metres (m3) of water or more per annum.

 These annual tariffs apply from the first meter reading taken in April each year up until the final meter reading taken in April of the following year.
 Unlike our standard tariff, we operate peak and off-peak seasons, the latter of which offers a significantly discounted rate.
 There are additional fixed charges for customers on these tariffs.

-This tariff applies to premises that have an alternative source of water supply in addition to a mains water supply from Hafren Dyfrdwy.
+This tariff applies to premises in zones A and D (Powys and Monmouthshire) that have an alternative source of water supply in addition to a mains water supply from Hafren Dyfrdwy.

 The premises must also have an Environment Agency license to extract a minimum of 10,000 cubic metres (m3) per annum from their alternative water source and have the capability to use the alternative source as a backup to the mains supply.
 Premises that are eligible for this tariff will be charged using capacity charges, volume charges and premium charges.

 At the beginning of each year Hafren Dyfrdwy must be notified of the volume that the customer believes will be required from the mains supply.
 A charge will be calculated based on the capacity required.
 This will remain fixed throughout the year regardless of whether customers use any more or less than their initial notification.